braksator/minson/README.md

 INT8ARRAY, UINT8ARRAY, UINT8CLAMPEDARRAY, INT16ARRAY, UINT16ARRAY, INT32ARRAY,
 UINT32ARRAY, FLOAT32ARRAY, FLOAT64ARRAY, BIGINT64ARRAY, BIGUINT64ARRAY

+*Note: That while Minson.config() currently returns a string consistent with the internal usage of such strings, this is a regrettable design decision, and in the future may return a class instance.
+Avoid relying on the return value being a string.*

 ```javascript
 var cfgStr = Minson.config(Minson.type.ENUM, ['one', 'two', 'three'], 'three');
 ```